 - Wash the bite area well with soap and water to prevent infection.

 - Apply a cold compress to the bite area to prevent swelling.

 - Take an over-the-counter pain reliever like acetaminophen (Tylenol) or ibuprofen (Advil, Motrin IB).

 When to Visit Your Doctor

 Most people will never have to visit a doctor for a spider bite.
 Emergency room visits for spider bites are rare, even for those caused by the most venomous species.
+Spider bite treatment at home may include washing the wound with antibacterial soap and water, applying a bandage above the site of the wound and elevating the affected limb, and applying a cold cloth to the area bitten.
 But there are times when a doctor’s care is necessary.
 See the doctor if you experience: